 Cold frames can heat up quickly, and hot temperatures can kill your cold-loving vegetables.
 Set a thermometer inside your cold frame to monitor the temperature.
 Even when the outside temperature feels chilly, the inside of the cold frame will heat up…like a greenhouse 😉

-- OPEN the cold frame when the INTERIOR temperature rises to 32 degrees.
+- OPEN the cold frame when the INTERIOR temperature rises to 32°.

-- CLOSE the cold frame when the INTERIOR temperature drops below 32 degrees.
+- CLOSE the cold frame when the INTERIOR temperature drops below 32°.

 Excess moisture can encourage soil-borne fungal diseases that kill seedlings, so ventilation is important.

-Cold frames with a synthetic cover like mine above usually have “windows” that can be tied or propped open when temperatures rise above 32 degrees.
+Cold frames with a synthetic cover like mine above usually have “windows” that can be tied or propped open when temperatures rise above 32°.

-Or consider an automatic vent opener, which opens the door when temperatures rise above 55 degrees, as a fail-safe in case you forget or go out of town.
+Or consider an automatic vent opener, which opens the door when temperatures rise above 55°, as a fail-safe in case you forget or go out of town.

 5. Additional Protection for Temperatures at 20 degrees and Below

-When temperatures drop below 20 degrees, additional protection inside the cold frame will be necessary to protect your winter crops.
+When temperatures drop below 20°, additional protection inside the cold frame is necessary to protect your winter crops.

 Alternatives to row cover: